For children to succeed when they reach kindergarten, they must be ready for the demands of a school day.

 In other words, higher parenting stress predicted a worse relationship between a mother and her child.

 Mother-child closeness, in turn, was positively related to children’s self-regulation and vocabulary and academic skills.
 This means that children had better performance at kindergarten entry if they had a better relationship with their mothers.

 In sum, high parenting stress predicted cold relationships between mothers and children, which then predicted low self-regulation and low academic performance in children.

 Researchers suggest that family is the primary place to improve children’s school readiness.
 If children’s home environments are not supportive, they will enter kindergarten while not ready to learn new knowledge.

-Therefore, reducing parenting stress may have benefits not only for parents’ health, but also for children’s intellectual and emotion development.
+Therefore, reducing parenting stress may have benefits not only for parents’ health but also for children’s intellectual and emotional development.

 Copyright © 2018 Knowridge Science Report.
 All rights reserved.